-Emerg gency Evacuation

-Relates to item 6.5 within n the Trust Health and Safe ety Policy & Procedures Manual

-Tutor/Year Group Class Tutor/Teacher Assembly Point

-Conkers / Nursery Georgina Harrison

-Acorns / Reception Georgina Harrison

-Hedgehogs / 1 & 2 Rebecca Rimmer The healt of cabool on the field haven dithe MUCA

-Squirrels / 3 & 4 The back of school, on the field beyond the MUGA.

-Owls / 5 Beth Prihar

-Foxes / 6 Peter Guest

-All othe er Staff The back of school, on the field beyond the MUGA.

-Visitors The front of school
+Emergency Evacuation Relates to item 6.5 within the Trust Health and Safety Policy & Procedures Manual Tutor/Year Group Tutor/Year Group Class Tutor/Teacher Assembly Point Conkers / Nursery Georgina Rothel Acorns / Reception Georgina Rothel Hedgehogs / 1 & 2 Sam Cheek / Beth Prihar The back of school, on the field beyond the MUGA.
+Owls / 3 & 4 Emily Cryar The back of school, off the field beyond the ModA.
+Foxes / 5 & 6 Foxes / 5 & 6 Peter Guest All ot her Staff The back of school, on the field beyond the MUGA.
+All Visitors The front of school